 TGmc Editor: modify P1342L24-29 as follows:

 Beam refinement is a request/response based process.
 A STA requests receive beam refinement training by sending a BRP frame with a nonzero value in the L-RX field.
-The STA that receives the(Ed) BRP frame shall respond with a BRP packet (21.10.2.2 (Beam refinement )) including as many TRN-R fields as indicated in the value of the L-RX field within the received BRP frame and with the RX-train-response field in the DMG Beam Refinement element set to 1.
+The STA that receives the(Ed) BRP frame shall respond with a BRP frame (21.10.2.2 (Beam refinement )) with the TXVECTOR PACKET-TYPE parameter set to TRN-R-PACKET, and the TRN-LEN parameter set to the value of the L-RX field within the received BRP frame and with the RX-train-response field in the DMG Beam Refinement element set to 1.

 TGmc Editor: in P1342L35 replace “packet” with “PPDU”